Malivil/TTT-Randomat-20/README.md

 - u/MysticBloodWolf on Reddit for the idea for the "Big Head Mode", "Rock, Paper, Scissors", and "Run For Your Life!" events
 - u/Speedlovar on Reddit for the idea for the "Care Package", "Careful...", "Compulsive Reloading", "Derptective", and "Opposite Day" events
 - u/haladur on Reddit for the idea for the "Zom-Bees!" event
-- u/Ill_Worry7895 on Reddit for the idea for the "Double-Edged Sword", "Evasive Maneuvers", and "Sharing is Caring" events
+- u/Ill_Worry7895 on Reddit for the idea for the "Double-Edged Sword", "Evasive Maneuvers", "Sharing is Caring", and "Total Magnetism" events
 - u/PM_ME_OODS on Reddit for the idea for the "Lonely Yogs" event
 - Alex, Rhettg32, and Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flu Season" event
 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded in the "Blind Traitors" event